 reflects the statutory requirement to separately account for local authority housing provision, as defined in the Housing (Scotland) Act 1987.
 It shows the major elements of housing revenue expenditure and capital financing costs, and how these are met by rents, housing support grant and other income.
-In 2002/2003 the Housing Revenue Account had a surplus of income over expenditure of £0.641m and this surplus was transferred to the Consolidated Revenue Account and then appropriated to the Renewal and Repair Fund.
-The main reason for the surplus was an underspend on loan charges due to lower than anticipated interest rates, partly offset by additional repairs and maintenance expenditure.
+In 2002/2003 the Housing Revenue Account had a surplus of income over expenditure of £0.641m and this surplus was transferred to the Consolidated Revenue Account and then appropriated to the Renewal and Repair Fund shows the expenditure and income of the Council's trading organisations, Dundee Contract Services and the three Direct Service Organisations.
+Details of surpluses and financial objectives are also given.